Summer 2022 support

 Detailed information on how grades would be determined in May/June 2022 will only be published if exams are cancelled.
 At that point, we would take account of the timing of the decision, the reason for the decision and any public health restrictions in place in specific international regions at the time, as well as lessons learned from the 2021 arrangements, and would provide further guidance to centres.
 In the meantime, teachers should teach and assess their students as they would throughout the year, in line with the guidance below, to gather the evidence they would use to determine grades, in case they are needed.

 For information on Vocational qualifications and summer 2022, please visit our dedicated support page:

 To help all schools and colleges over the coming months we’ve put together a list of all the key links and support documents for the May/June 2022 exam series in one, easy-to-navigate place.
 This information is relevant for all centres delivering our UK and International general qualifications.

 We’ll keep this list up to date as further information becomes available.
 Download the key support links document below.

 We'll continue to keep this web page up to date and provide news and information in the regular Pearson Qualifications Bulletin.
 For subject-specific support, please do stay in touch with your Subject Advisors and you can also contact us directly if you have any other queries.

-We'll be supporting you and your students every step of the way with the 2022 summer arrangements.
+We'll be supporting you and your students every step of the way with the 2022 exam series arrangements.
 Take a look at the support for your subject qualifications below: